Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

     print("Error: %s" % response["error_text"])
 ```

-The code above prints out a code you can use to check whether or not the person with the phone number you passed in as *"your_number"* has successfully verified themselves yet.
+When you run this program it prints out a code you can use to check whether or not the person with the phone number you passed in as *"your_number"* has successfully verified themselves yet.

-You can use this code to check the status of their verification:
+Now you can use this code to check the status of their verification:

 ```python
 response = verify.check(REQUEST_ID, code=CODE)